Albert0i/mariadb-vss-chinese/README.md

 ![alt seeding](img/seeding.JPG)

-Depending on the machine, it may take several hours or days...
+Depending on the machine, it may take hours or even days...
 AFter that verify if there is duplicated entry with:
 ```
 SELECT * FROM documents WHERE updateIdent <> 0;
 ```